 Implementing an IT Service Management (ITSM) program based on the ITIL processes adds value, governance, and standardization to an enterprise organization.
 The ability to turn chaos and exceptions into standardized outcomes is appealing.
 ITSM programs are built by implementing processes and an ITSM tool according to an agreed-upon roadmap.
-This roadmap should incorporate an appetite for organizational change, processes to be implemented, training, metrics and reporting, and leadership support.
+This roadmap should incorporate an appetite for organizational change, strategies to be implemented, training, metrics and reporting, and leadership support.

 When we look at these two potential pitfalls in tandem, the impact is huge.
 Each new process needs advocates, process managers, process analysts, training, and metrics.
-So, imagine trying to implement ten processes and needing the above resources for each.
+So, imagine trying to implement ten strategies and needing the above resources for each.
 That would be painful.
 Let’s look at each of these resources in a little more depth:

 - Advocates – Each process must have advocated succeeding.
 These advocates include members from all organization levels and include an executive sponsor, change agents, and a support organization.
 Also, advocates are needed in business areas.
 Collaboration with business stakeholders is required for success.

 - Process Owners, Managers, and Users – Every process needs an accountable party (a Process Owner) and several people to execute the strategy.
 The Process Manager is responsible for carrying out the process on a day-to-day basis, and there are several others that log Incidents, submit Changes, for example.
 This group, and the one above, represent the “people” aspect (of People, Process, and Technology) needed.

 - Training – Every role in a RACI (Responsible, Accountable, Consult, and Inform) need to be trained for every process so they can execute their specific function.

 - Metrics – Part of every process design needs to include metrics and ways to measure the process’s health and maturity.